Can you forgive people who’d be happy if you were dead?

 It was some time ago that I was in Berlin and a man told me, “Ah Miss Ten Boon, I am glad to see you, don’t you know me?”
 Then I suddenly realized that the man before me was one of the guards at the concentration camp.

-Then he said, “I am now a Christian, I found the Lord Jesus.
-I read my Bible and I know that there is forgiveness for all their sins of the whole world, also for my sins.
+He said, “I am now a Christian.
+I found the Lord Jesus.
+I read my Bible, and I know that there is forgiveness for all their sins of the whole world, also for my own sins.
 I have forgiveness for the cruelties I have done.”

 Jesus said, “when you do not forgive those who have sinned against you, your Heavenly Father will not forgive you.”
 (Matthew 6:15)